- What is distracted driving?

 Review the policy annually to make sure it still fits your workplace circumstances.

 Policies apply to everyone.
-Don’t undermine yours by not following it.
+Don’t undermine yours by not following them.
 Model safe driving by not making calls while on the road.

 Tips for drivers